 About This Workshop

-- Overview of Family Systems
+- The Parts of a Family System

 - Understanding Process and Patterns in Relationships

-- Health in Family Systems
+- Components of Health in Family Systems

 - The Positive Power of Attachment

-- The Cultural Context in Systems
+- The Cultural Context of Systems

-- Spoken and Unspoken Rules
+- Spoken and Unspoken Rules of Families

-- Strengths and Resilience in Family Patterns
+- Health and Resilience in Family Patterns

 - Skills for Engaging Family Systems

-- Skills for Helping Change Happen in Systems
+- Helping Change Happen Within Systems

 Method of Delivery